 - Bank lending to cooperatives and farmers’ associations based on forward contracts with farmer groups

-- Market facilitator links buy-back arrangements as guarantee for fixed assets (such as drip irrigation)
+- Market facilitator links buy-back arrangements as a guarantee for fixed assets (such as drip irrigation)

-- Financial institutions create ‘risk-sharing model’ through trust fund.
+- Financial institutions create a ‘risk-sharing model’ through a trust fund.

 Example: Buy-back arrangements have been successfully used in India as a way to leverage the relationship between distributors, manufacturers and farmers to increase access to drip irrigation systems.
 In India, one financial institution drew on the existing relationships between small farmers, drip irrigation distributors, and sugarcane manufacturers to expand its outreach to producers.
 In this scenario, drip irrigation distributors received loans in the name of specific farmers who then used the funds to purchase drip irrigation systems.
 In this system, the sugarcane processors (who have a prearranged agreement with the farmer) repay the bank by subtracting the loan (principal and interest) from the sugarcane sales of the farmer/borrower.
 This mechanism has lowered the risks and transaction costs of lending to farmers.